Indiana & Chicago Area Commercial Roofing

 Owner-side translation

-Plain-English summaries for property managers and owners who need to understand the roofing decision, not just sign a bid.
+Plain-English summaries for property managers and owners who need to understand the bid, not just sign it.

 02 — Field Notes